Suspected leaker of secret Pentagon documents arraigned in Massachusetts

 According to court documents filed Friday, the FBI's investigation found that many of the documents Teixeira leaked had classified markings including noting that they were "top secret."
 Some of the images of the documents appeared to depict government information that was used in Pentagon briefings.

-The court documents say that earlier this week, the FBI interviewed a user of one of the social media platforms where Teixeira allegedly leaked documents.
-According to the user who was interviewed, Teixeira, under a username, began posting classified information on the platform starting around December 2022.
+The court documents say that earlier this week, on or around April 10, the FBI interviewed a user of Discord where Teixeira allegedly leaked documents.
+According to the user who was interviewed, Teixeira, under a username, began posting classified information on one of the servers of the platform starting around December 2022.
+Teixeira was apparently the administrator of the specific server, and the user interviewed by the FBI said the purpose of the server was to discuss geopolitical affairs and current and historical wars.

 The user interviewed said that originally Teixeira posted the classified information as paragraphs of text, but by January, he was posting photographs of the documents which appeared to have the classified markings of official U.S. government documents.
 The user interviewed said this was because Teixeira had become concerned he would be caught transcribing the documents at work, so he began to take them home to photograph.

-The FBI says the user they interviewed spoke to Teixeira on the social media platform at "various times" through video chats, voice calls or the chat function.
+The FBI says the user they interviewed spoke to Teixeira through Discord at "various times" through video chats, voice calls or the chat function.
 The user says they learned through these online conversations that the person they were communicating with called himself "Jack," appeared to reside in Massachusetts and claimed he was in the U.S. Air National Guard.
 The user described the person they were talking to as a white male with a clean-cut appearance who was between 20-30 years old.

-On or about Wednesday, one day before Teixeira was arrested, the social media platform provided the FBI with records of the leaker's account.
+On or about Wednesday, one day before Teixeira was arrested, Discord provided the FBI with records of the leaker's account.
 The records showed that the billing name associated with the username was Jack Teixeira and the billing address was a residence in North Dighton, Mass. — the same residence Teixeira provided as his primary residence for his employment paperwork with the Air National Guard.

 Teixeira had a top secret security clearance